-GRI G4 Disclosure Description Reference/Response G4-20 For each material Aspect, the Aspect Boundary within the organization Topic Client Privacy & Data Security Ves Diversity & Inclusion Economic Inclusion & Community Vitality Environmental Footprint Ethics, Compliance & Risk Management Fair & Transparent Client Experience Green Banking Reputation & Financial Performance Supply Chain Practices Thriving Employees Material Inside?
-Mes Yes Yes Yes Mo Reputation & Promance Yes Supply Chain Practices Yes Thriving Employees Yes G4-21 For each material Aspect, the Aspect Boundary outside the organization Topic Client Privacy & Data Security Diversity & Inclusion Economic Inclusion & Community Vitality Environmental Footprint Ethics, Compliance & Risk Management Fair & Transparent Client Experience Green Banking Reputation & Financial Performance Supply Chain Practices Thriving Employees Messer Yes Material Inside?
-Yes Yes Yes Yes Thriving Employees No G4-22 The effect of any restatements of information provided in previous reports and the reasons for such restatements In 2014, we reported a total of 6,082 tons of waste.
-The correct total is 6,802 tons of waste for 2014.
-The total was misstated in the the final report.
+GRI G4 Disclosure Description Reference/Response G4-20 For each material Aspect, the Aspect Boundary within the organization Topic Client Privacy & Data Security Ves Diversity & Inclusion Feconomic Inclusion & Community Vitality Environmental Footprint Ethics, Compliance & Risk Management Fair & Transparent Client Experience Green Banking Reputation & Financial Performance Supply Chain Practices Thriving Employees Nes Material Inside?
+Yes Yes Yes G4-21 For each material Aspect, the Aspect Boundary outside the organization Topic Client Privacy & Data Security Diversity & Inclusion Economic Inclusion & Community Vitality Environmental Footprint Ethics, Compliance & Risk Management Fair & Transparent Client Experience Green Banking Reputation & Financial Performance Supply Chain Practices Thriving Employees Messer Yes Material Inside?
+Yes Yes Yes Yes Yes No G4-22 The effect of any restatements of information provided in previous reports and the reasons for such restatements In 2015, we reported Scope 3 emissions as 14,483 mtCO2e.
+Due to an expanded data set, the new Scope 3 emission number for 2015 is 33,822 mtCO2e.
 G4-23 Significant changes from previous reporting periods in the Scope and Aspect Boundaries None

-GRI G4 Disclosure Description Reference/Response Reference/Response G4-24 List of stakeholder groups engaged by the organization Page 11 of CR Report G4-25 Basis for identification and selection of stakeholder with whom to engage Page 11 of CR Report We identify and select stakeholders essential to our business operations across the enterprise.
+GRI G4 Disclosure Description Reference/Response Reference/Response G4-24 List of stakeholder groups engaged by the organization Pages 21 - 22 of 2016 CI Pages 21 - 22 of 2016 CR Report G4-25 Basis for identification and selection of stakeholder with whom to engage Pages 21-22 of 2016 CR Report We identify and select stakeholders essential to our business operations across the enterprise.
 We engage those stakeholders who impact our business the most and upon whom we exert the most significant influence.
-G4-26 Approach to stakeholder engagement, including frequency of engagement by type and by stakeholder group, and an indication of whether any of the engagement was undertaken specifically as part of the report preparation process stakeholders.
-We commur on specific group: • Employees: • Shareholders: • Clients: • Communities: • Regulators: • Suppliers: • Industry Associations: Surveys, town halls, performance reviews Quarterly earnings calls, annual shareholders' meeting, investor calls, meetings In-person, regular calls, emails, surveys In-person meetings, town halls, community meetings CRA and Compliance reviews, regular meetings In-person meetings, procurement procedures In-person meetings, conferences 32, 69 of 2016 Proxy Statement
+G4-26 Approach to stakeholder engagement, including frequency of engagement by type and by stakeholder group, and an indication of whether any of the engagement was undertaken specifically as part of the report preparation process We communicate with our on specific group: • Employees: • Shareholders: • Clients: • Communities: • Regulators: • Suppliers: • Industry Associations: foundation of our business, and we regularly engage with all of our stakeholders.
+It stakeholders through the following channels, based Surveys, town halls, performance reviews Quarterly earnings calls, annual shareholders' meeting, investor calls, meetings In-person, regular calls, emails, surveys In-person meetings, town halls, and established a National Community Advisory Council and three Local Community Advisory Councils CRA and Compliance reviews, regular meetings In-person meetings, procurement procedures In-person meetings, conferences 35, 72-73 of 2017 Proxy Statement